Ju Qiansheng

 Ju Qiansheng (巨乾生 (Jù Qiánshēng); born May 1962) is a general (Shangjiang) of the People's Liberation Army (PLA).
-He is the current commander of the People's Liberation Army Strategic Support Force.
+He served as the commander of the People's Liberation Army Strategic Support Force from 2021 to 2024.

 Biography

 Born in Baoji, Shaanxi, in May 1962, Ju graduated from Xidian University.
 He was commander of the Network System Department of the People's Liberation Army Strategic Support Force.
-In June 2021 he was promoted to become commander of the People's Liberation Army Strategic Support Force.
+In June 2021, he was promoted to become commander of the People's Liberation Army Strategic Support Force.

 He was promoted to the rank of lieutenant general (zhongjiang) in July 2019 and general (Shangjiang) in July 2021.